-BoardWalk Villas offers Deluxe Villa hotel rooms and Disney Vacation Club resort accommodations at Walt Disney World.
-In this review, we’ll share photos from the refurbished Studio Villa, compare it to other options in the Epcot area, and provide some general info about Disney’s BoardWalk Inn.
-We’ll also discuss how it ranks in terms of DVC properties around Walt Disney World.
+BoardWalk Villas offers Disney Vacation Club resort accommodations at Walt Disney World.
+In this review, we’ll share photos from the refurbished Studio, compare it to other hotels in the Epcot area, and provide general info.
+We’ll also discuss how BoardWalk Villas ranks in terms of DVC properties around Walt Disney World.
+(Updated August 6, 2020.)

-Before we dive into that, we want to state up front that if you’ve read our Disney’s BoardWalk Inn Review, you know most of what there is to know here, save for differences in guest rooms.
+As for the regular review, it’s worth point out up front that Disney’s BoardWalk Villas and BoardWalk Inn have a lot in common.
 The main hotel and the villas at BoardWalk are part of a single structure, with a wing being carved out of the hotel during construction for a second Disney Vacation Club as a result of the massive popularity of Walt Disney World’s first Disney Vacation Club resort.

 Naturally, the biggest differences are in the rooms.
 While the DVC and hotel sides of BoardWalk each offer a variety of room choices, there is no overlap between the two.
 Thematic similarities, sure, but the room layout and substance differs between the two.